gcrtnst/sw-compdocs/sw_compdocs/04_SPECIALIST_EQUIPMENT.md

 An outfit inventory unit containing specialist scuba gear.

 When equipped, it will allow diving to a depth of 40m, and provides air for 2 minutes.
-The air tank can be refilled by storing the gear in an outfit inventory unit.
+The air tank can be refilled by storing the gear in an outfit inventory unit with an attached air input or via space seat.

 ### PROPERTIES